cqse/teamscale-cli/README.md

 ### Qt Creator

-In order to use the pre-commit Analysis in QtCreator you need to add a new Kit (Teamscale does _not_ have to be the default Kit).
+In order to use the pre-commit Analysis in Qt Creator you need to add a new Kit (Teamscale does _not_ have to be the default Kit).
 Go to `Projects > Manage Kits... > Kits > Add`

 ![New Teamscale Kit](config/qtcreator_1.png)